wisemen-digital/web-onboarding-codelab/index.md

 Views are the "Smart components" in our application.
 They are allowed to import stores, routers, dumb components, etc.

 Our Login view will orchestrate the login flow.
-It will use the `authStore` to login the user and the `router` to navigate to the `TodoView` after a successful login.
+It will use the `authStore` to login the user and the `router` to navigate to the `TodoOverviewView` after a successful login.

 ### Creating your Login view (smart) component